 In addition to the benefits of elasticity and scalability gained by adopting cloud storage, you can also combine on-premises storage and different types of public or private cloud storage to uniquely support your business needs.
 The primary models of cloud storage are:

-• Hybrid cloud storage: A hybrid model combines both public and private cloud storage.
+- Hybrid cloud storage: A hybrid model combines both public and private cloud storage.
 This allows an organization to decide which data it wants to store in which cloud.
 Sensitive data and data that must meet strict compliance requirements may be stored in a private cloud while less sensitive data is stored in the public cloud.
-You could also use it to leverage on-premises storage for performance-sensitive tasks, such as using NAS to edit large media files locally, which are later synced to the cloud.
+You could also use hybrid cloud to leverage on-premises storage for performance-sensitive tasks, such as using NAS to edit large media files locally, which are later synced to the cloud.

-• Multi-cloud storage: A multi-cloud model involves using two or more public cloud storage services from different service providers.
+- Multi-cloud storage: A multi-cloud model involves using two or more public cloud storage services from different service providers.
 This model helps businesses leverage the best features of each cloud service while enhancing data availability and redundancy.
 For example, some companies use multiple cloud providers to host mirrored copies of their active production data.
 If one of their public clouds suffers an outage, they have mechanisms in place to direct their applications or websites to failover to a second public cloud.

 How does cloud storage work?